yandex-cloud/docs/en/application-load-balancer/operations/index.md

 ---
-title: "Working with {{ alb-full-name }} Step-by-step instructions"
+title: "Working with {{ alb-full-name }} Step-by-step guide"
-description: "Step-by-step instructions for using {{ alb-full-name }} in {{ yandex-cloud }}.
-In this article, you'll learn how to create L7 load balancers and manage them, and how to use HTTP routers and target groups."
+description: "Step-by-step guide for using {{ alb-full-name }} in {{ yandex-cloud }}.
+In this article, you will learn how to create L7 load balancers and manage them, and how to use HTTP routers and target groups."
 ---

-# Step-by-step instructions for {{ alb-name }}
+# Step-by-step guide for {{ alb-name }}

 ## Target groups {#target-group-operations}